Khanetmoi/bookstore/README.md

 ## 🔭 Future Features

-  * Single Page App - Add redux
+  * Use Redux in React components.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>